jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - -4: She is known to have the unique ability of "painting over" other's creations.
 Modeled as exile with Nevron clone copy.
     - -10: She is a shrewd manipulator
  - 26/11/2025: Made her -2 loyalty only tutor up Nevron creatures, so that Clea's Chromatic Mastery acutally does something unique (tutor up any Nevron card, not just creatures)
+ - 14/12/2025: Changed her +2 loyalty to Amass a black Nevron army instead of creating a 1/1 Nevron to mix things up.

 ## Closure